KenzoBH/Data-Science/README.md

 Python for Data Analysis, by *Wes McKinney*
 Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow, by *Aurélien Géron*
 Fundamentos de Matemática Elementar: Vols.
 1, 2, 4, 5, 7 (Sets and Functions - Exponentials and Logarithms - Matrices, Determinants and Linear Systems - Combinatory and Probability - Analytical Geometry), by *Gelson Iezzi & others*
-How ton Lie with Statistics, by *Darrel Huff*
+How to Lie with Statistics, by *Darrel Huff*
 The Drunkard's Walk, by *Leonard Mlodinow*

 [**HackerRank**](https://www.hackerrank.com/brunokenzoh)